All articles

 None of those 15 candidates had applied to the client.
 None were actively searching.
 The role was filled without publishing a single public job.

-The 4 mistakes that kill passive sourcing
+What are the 4 mistakes that kill passive sourcing?

 1. Identical templates across the shortlist.
 Passive candidates spot it instantly.
 Reply rate divided by 4.